-Standard University of Cambridge International Examination (CIE) General Achieve 120 points or above on the UCAS Tariff ^a at A or AS level from an approved list (equivalent to NCEA approved subject list) A grade of D or above in at least 3 different syllabus groups (excluding Thinking Skills).
-Numeracy A of grade D or above in IGCSE ^b Mathematics Literacy A grade of E or above in AS English Language or AS English Literature a.
+Standard University of Cambridge International Examination (CIE) General Achieve 120 points or above on the UCAS Tariff at AS or A level from an approved list (equivalent to NCEA approved subject list) A grade of D or above in at least 3 different syllabus groups (excluding Thinking Skills).
+Numeracy A grade of D or above in IGCSE ^b Mathematics , or any mathematics subject passed at AS or A level.
+Literacy A grade of E or above in an English Language and/or English Literature subject at AS or A level.

+a.
 UCAS (Universities and Colleges Admissions Service for the UK) Tariff = System which converts AS and A Level grades into points.

 b.
-International General Certificates of Secondary Education
+International General Certificate of Secondary Education

-1 Ad eundem statem (AES) means admission at 'an equivalent level'.
+1 Ad eundem statum (AES) means admission at 'an equivalent level'.
 AES may occur at entrance level, with credit or with graduate status